self-actuated/actuated.com/posts/2023-08-11-calyptia-case-study-arm.md

 Different architecture builds can be slow using the Github Actions hosted runners due to emulation of the non-native architecture for the build.
 This blog shows a simple way to make use of self-hosted runners for dedicated builds but in a secure and easy to maintain fashion.

 [Calyptia](https://calyptia.io) maintains the OSS and [Cloud Native Computing Foundation (CNCF)](https://cncf.io) graduated Fluent projects including [Fluent Bit](https://docs.fluentbit.io).
 We then add value to the open-source core by providing commercial services and enterprise-level features.

-Add a few sentences on what the Fluent projects are.
-Why do companies adopt the Fluent technologies?
-What problems does it solve for them?
-Introduce a high-level of the challenges presented by having to manage both the OSS and commercial tech.
+> Fluent Bit is a Fast and Lightweight Telemetry Agent for Logs, Metrics, and Traces for Linux, macOS, Windows, and BSD family operating systems.
+It has been made with a strong focus on performance to allow the collection and processing of telemetry data from different sources without complexity.

+> Fluent Bit is a CNCF graduated sub-project under the umbrella of Fluentd.
+Fluent Bit is licensed under the terms of the Apache License v2.0.
+It was originally created by Eduardo Silva and is now an independent project.

 To learn about Fluent Bit, the Open Source telemetry agent that Calyptia maintains, [check out their docs](https://docs.fluentbit.io/manual/about/what-is-fluent-bit).